Phungyar

 Phungyar (Meitei pronunciation: /phūng-yār/) is a small town located south of Kamjong in Kamjong district, Manipur state, India.
 It is also the name of a sub division of the district.
 The town is about 50 kilometers from Ukhrul and is partially connected by National Highway 150 that connects Imphal and Kohima via Ukhrul and Jessami.
-The town is flanked by Khambi in the south, Loushing in the north and alang in the west.
+The town is flanked by Khambi in the south, Loushing in the north, in the east Chungka and alang in the west.
 Locally, the inhabitants speak common tangkhul language and native village dialect which belongs to the Tibeto-Burman language family.

 Phungyar constituency

-The village is also a sub-divisional headquarters in Kamjong District previously (Ukhrul district) and is only one Vidhan Sabha constituency in Kamjong District.
+The Block is also a sub-divisional headquarters in Kamjong District previously (Ukhrul district) and is only one Vidhan Sabha constituency in Kamjong District.
 Leishiyo Keishing is the sitting MLA elected from Phungyar constituency under Naga People Front (NPF).
 He succeeded Victor Keishing under Indian National Congress in 2017 Manipur state election.
 Rishang Keishing was the first elected MLA from the Constituency who was elected seven times and represent Indian National Congress.